-I've studied computer science, did a lot of research during university and love to build things with the help of technology.
+I've studied computer science, did a lot of research during university in machine learning and databases but also touching psychology, and love to build things with the help of technology.
 This page is about my academic and technical background, projects can be found elsewhere.

 During my time as a student at university, I published three papers: Two about human behavior in online social networks and one on integrating a database encryption into the Database Abstraction Layer (DBAL).

 In 2013, I wrote my bachelor thesis about a concept very similar to Cambridge Analytica.
 I basically built a Facebook app which showed how to extract information by increasingly requesting more and more permissions to access Facebook API data.
 As a result of this research, I published my first two papers.
 My masters thesis was about the impact of personality on the behavior of programmers.
 In particular, I examined the personality of programmers and how it affects their behavior on GitHub.
 To do this, I performed a study with over 1000 developers to establish a ground truth.
 With this data, it was possible to show significant effects of personality on programmers' behavior.
 We could for example show that programmers with specific personality traits prefer specific languages, libraries, stacks, and tools.

 I have published the following papers in scientific journals so far:

 - TEAL: Transparent Encryption for the Database Abstraction Layer.
 Proceedings of the CAiSE'16 Forum at the 28th International Conference on Advanced Information Systems Engineering, Ljubljana, Slovenia, 13-17.6.2016

 - Assessment of subjective influence and trust with an online social network game.
 Computers in Human Behavior, Volume 64, November 2016.

 - Gamification framework for personalized surveys on relationships in online social networks.
 2013 IEEE/ACM 6th International Conference on Utility and Cloud Computing